haiderareeba-23/portfolio/README.md

 ## Responsive behavior

 - **Desktop (>920px):** 4 sections — hero (copy + slot machine side by side), skills, projects, contact
-- **Mobile/tablet (≤920px):** 5 sections — the hero splits into an intro screen and a full-screen slot machine
+- **Mobile/tablet (≤920px):** 5 sections — the hero splits into an intro screen and a full-screen slot machine, with scroll-snap so one swipe moves one screen

+## Mobile performance

+On viewports ≤920px the site trades some visual polish for smooth scrolling:

+- `backdrop-filter` blur is disabled (section panels use a near-solid background instead)
+- Ballpit background is lightened: 40 balls (vs 120), lower-poly spheres, pixel ratio capped at 1.5x
+- Scroll-snap uses `proximity`, so sections taller than the viewport still scroll freely

 ## Run locally